cdjc/theoreST/nt_commentary/jude/verses11_15.rst

 The fourth thing that describes them is that they are trees whose fruit has withered, and come to nothing.
 Literally it is a tree in autumn, but rather than being fruitful it has withered and has no fruit.
 From a distance it looks as if it has something on it but there is no fruit, or bad wizened up fruit, once you arrive.
 These apostates are like that; they are both sterile and useless.
 They will not only not satisfy you and will let you down, but will also cause you to get a disease if you eat what they produce.

-Like the poor vines in John 15, they will be torn up by the roots, and burned, with no trace of them left and they will be placed in the Lake of Fire.
+Like the poor vines in `John 15`, they will be torn up by the roots, and burned, with no trace of them left and they will be placed in the Lake of Fire.
 As a minister, facing these people, you have to hang in there under the pressures they will bring upon you, for in the end these people will be plucked up by the roots.
-Compare this passage with 1 Corinthians 11:20-22, Matthew 3:10, 7:19, 13:29, 15:13, Luke 13:6-9, John 15:2-6, 2 Peter 1:8, 2 Peter 2:13 -17.
+Compare this passage with `1 Corinthians 11:20-22, Matthew 3:10, 7:19, 13:29, 15:13, Luke 13:6-9, John 15:2-6, 2 Peter 1:8, 2 Peter 2:13 -17`.

-In Proverbs 25:14, such people are described as, those who boast of gifts that they fail to give, being like clouds and wind without rain.
+In `Proverbs 25:14`, such people are described as, those who boast of gifts that they fail to give, being like clouds and wind without rain.
 The true believer is always a "refreshment" to all they meet, the false brethren are shown to be false by their lack of production of anything other than confusion.

 Verse 13 -  Eternally you are secure, but as "make believers", they are not.
 You have a place in heaven, due to your position in Christ, they have a place in hell, due to their following of Satan's policies.